 Software (such as ‘Movie Magic Scheduling’) is available which is designed to help break a script down into a daily shooting schedule.
 Such software can be a powerful tool if correctly used.

-Animation is a specialist area and should only be budgeted by someone who understands the complete process and is aware of related costs.
+Animation and VFX is a specialist area and should only be budgeted by someone who understands the complete process and is aware of related costs.